Kang-i Sun Chang: Career

 Chang returned to mainland China for the first time in 1979, and learned that while her father was imprisoned by the Kuomintang in Taiwan, her grandfather Sun Lisheng (孫勵生), who had remained in China, was persecuted by the Communists for his Taiwanese connection, and committed suicide in 1953.

 From 1979 to 1980, Chang was a visiting assistant professor of Chinese literature at Tufts University.
 She then worked as curator of the Gest Library and East Asian Collections at Princeton University.
 She began teaching at Yale University in July 1982, becoming a tenured associate professor in 1986, and full professor in 1990.
 She served as chairperson of the Department of East Asian Languages and Literatures from 1991 to 1997, and director of graduate studies for many years.

 Inspired by Kwang-chih Chang's autobiography, Kang-i Sun Chang published her own memoir Farewell to the White Terror in 2003.
 A second edition was published in 2013 under the title Journey Through the White Terror: A Daughter’s Memoir.

 In 2004, Cambridge University Press invited Chang to be the chief editor of The Cambridge History of Chinese Literature.
 She declined the job at first, but later changed her mind, and invited Stephen Owen of Harvard University as co-editor.
 The two-volume work was published in 2010.

 Recognition

+In 2012, Chang was awarded the DeVane Medal for Excellence in Undergraduate Teaching and Scholarship by the Yale chapter of Phi Beta Kappa.

 In 2015, Chang was inducted into American Academy of Arts and Sciences (AAAS) as a lifelong Fellow.

 In 2016, Chang was elected as one of the 20 new Academicians of Academia Sinica.